UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team19-instruction-to-post.md

 ## Abstract

 Image geolocation—the task of predicting geographic coordinates from visual content alone—has evolved significantly with advances in deep learning.
 This survey examines four landmark approaches that have shaped the field.
 We begin with PlaNet (2016), which pioneered the geocell classification framework using CNNs and adaptive spatial partitioning based on photo density.
-We then explore TransLocator, which leverages Vision Transformers and semantic segmentation maps to capture global context and improve robustness across varying conditions.
+We then explore TransLocator (2022), which leverages Vision Transformers and semantic segmentation maps to capture global context and improve robustness across varying conditions.
 Next, we analyze PIGEON (2023), which introduces semantic geocells respecting administrative boundaries, Haversine smoothing loss to penalize geographically distant predictions less harshly, and CLIP-based pre-training to achieve human-competitive performance on GeoGuessr.
-Finally, we examine ETHAN, a prompting framework that applies chain-of-thought reasoning to large vision-language models, enabling interpretable geographic deduction without task-specific training.
+Finally, we examine ETHAN (2024), a prompting framework that applies chain-of-thought reasoning to large vision-language models, enabling interpretable geographic deduction without task-specific training.
 Through this progression, we trace the architectural evolution from convolutional networks to transformers to foundation models, highlighting key innovations in spatial partitioning strategies, loss function design, and the integration of semantic reasoning for worldwide image localization.

 <!--more-->
 {: class="table-of-content"}